 You can define the settings for the group via these fields:

-This field determines which type of objects can be assigned to a group.
+This field defines which type of objects can be assigned to a group.
 For example, you can create user groups, report groups, data set groups etc. This enables you to set up a structure for your objects that is easy to understand and navigate.

 You can select which type of objects can be assigned to this group: